Skip to main content

 • Example:

-# Print descriptions for all models
+# Print all model descriptions

 print(model.model_descs)